mattrussi/gitlab-com-runbooks/howto/gke-runner/README.md

   1. Get the registration CI token on `https://$GITLAB_ENDPOINT/admin/runners`
   1. Use `kubernetes` as the executor
-1. Generate the kubectl configuration for the cluster by running the `connect to cluster` option in the console UI, it will look something like `gcloud container clusters get-credentials pre-gke-runner --zone us-east1-b --project $GITLAB_PROJECT`
+1. Generate the kubectl configuration for the cluster by running the `connect to cluster` option in the console UI, for example in PreProd it looks like this:
+   `gcloud container clusters get-credentials pre-gke-runner --zone us-east1-b --project $GITLAB_PROJECT`
 1. Retrieve the token from the [admin runner page on $GITLAB_ENDPOINT](https://$GITLAB_ENDPOINT/admin/runners) and set it `export RUNNER_TOKEN=<token value>` It will be substituted in the configmap